There are many things that we can do to take care of ourselves and reduce the risks associated with using drugs.

 - Help reduce your risk of infections by washing your hands before prepping your drugs.
 Germs and bacteria on your hands can contaminate anything you touch.

-- Viruses such as HIV, hepatitis B and C can be spread through sharing not only needles but also cottons, cookers and rinse water.
+- Viruses such as HIV, hepatitis B and C can be spread through sharing not only needles but also cottons, tourniquets, cookers and rinse water.
 Mark your works so that they don’t get mixed up with someone else’s.

 - Cotton is used to help filter out particles that don’t dissolve in water.
 It also helps to protect the tip of the needle.
 A new cotton for each shot for each person is best.
-Cotton fever is a result of bacteria growth on used cottons.
-If you reuse your cottons, try freezing them to kill bacteria.

 - Cookers (caps) are used for mixing and cooking your shot.
 Keep your cooker as level as possible and pay attention to where your cooker is in the process to avoid spilling your shot.